Sentinel Waggon Works: Road vehicles

 A number of Sentinel steam wagons and tractors exist in preservation in the UK—about 117 as of 2008.
+One notable survival is Elizabeth (GT2827), a DG6P steam lorry built in 1931, but subsequently converted to a bus, and operated for some years on tourist services in the English seaside towns of Whitby (2005-2015) and Weston-super-Mare (2015-2018).
+It is now preserved in a private collection.

-They are often shown at steam fairs in the UK.
+Sentinel vehicles are often shown at steam fairs in the UK.
 For more information see the Sentinel Drivers Club website.
 A number also exist in Australia and other countries.

 Railway locomotives

 United Kingdom

-There are several surviving steam locomotives located at various heritage railways around the UK, including: the Elsecar Heritage Railway, the Middleton Railway, the Foxfield Light Railway and the Chasewater Railway.
+There are several surviving steam and diesel locomotives located at various heritage railways around the UK, including: the Elsecar Heritage Railway, the Middleton Railway, the Foxfield Light Railway and the Chasewater Railway.